-Tamara Laporte (also known as willowing) is a mixed media artist, illustrator and art teacher who loves making a mess and has an unhealthy obsession with brayering paint.
+Tamara Laporte ‘willowing’) is a creative catalyst of thousands of beautiful people.
+She is a celebrated mixed media artist and art teacher who has been running her own creative business since late 2008.
 Her work can be described as “mixed media folk art”.
 It ranges from whimsical children’s illustrations to a more stylised fantasy art.
 Love, mystery, innocence, hope, spirituality, kindness and self-connection inspires her art work.
-Her paintings often contain healing themes, uplifting messages an inspirational poetry.
+Symbolism and layering play a big part in her work.
+Her paintings often contain healing themes, uplifting messages and inspirational poetry.

-She believes that the act of creating art can be a catalyst for healing and personal growth – often, her art classes contain an element of self development as well as learning art techniques.
-She is deeply passionate about helping people get in touch with their creative fire and would love to help YOU too to get in touch with the artist in you!
+She believes that the act of creating art can be a gateway into healing and personal growth – often, her art classes contain an element of self development as well as learning art techniques.
+She is deeply devoted to helping people get in touch with their creative fire and would love to help YOU too to get in touch with the artist in you!

 Here is an introduction video to the work of Tam created for ‘Art Saves’

 Willowing Arts and Tam are supported by 2 wonderful people!

 Gracie is Tam’s left hand, right hand and on many days her two feet as well! ;) She sits with Tam in the office 5 days a week and helps with the running of the entire business.
 She is also the nr 1 video editor and prepares all the happy packages with sparkle and love.
 She is awesome! :) You can contact her with queries here: gracie AT willowing.org

 Andy Mason – Co-Director

 Andy is Tam’s wonderful husband and deals with all Finance and HR issues.
 He also looks after ning membership approval and dispatch of happy packages! :) He has refined the art of tea making and does so with gusto and joy for all members of staff. ;) He’s warm, loving and magical and you can contact him here: andy AT willowing.org